mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 ...

 I also had another date that evening.
-A guy named Chris messaged me, and he and I arranged to meet at a Thai restaurant in downtown Provo.
+His name was Chris, and he and I arranged to meet at a Thai restaurant in downtown Provo.
 He said he was a high school history teacher and used to work at BYU.
 He was also a bit older than me: 39 years old.
 I knew that a huge age gap was looked down upon, but I felt like I needed to keep my options open as far as going on dates with guys.

 Again, I was pretty nervous.
 I said a prayer that I would be safe, and I headed out the door and took the bus.
 Chris said he was already there and was waiting for me.